Parsl/parsl/docs/quickstart.rst

 Usage Tracking
 --------------

-To help support the Parsl project we ask that users opt-in to anonymized usage tracking whenever possible.
-Usage tracking allows us to measure usage, identify bugs, and improve usability, reliabiltiy, and performance.
-Only aggregate usage statistics will be used for reporting purposes.
+To help support the Parsl project, we ask that users opt-in to anonymized usage tracking whenever possible.
+Usage tracking allows us to measure usage, identify bugs, and improve usability, reliability, and performance.
+Only aggregate usage statistics are used for reporting purposes.

 As an NSF-funded project, our ability to track usage metrics is important for continued funding.